rgehrsitz/rex/docs/ENGINE_AUDIT.md

 1. ~~REX-001 as a small isolated bug-fix PR with a failing regression test.~~ Completed and verified 2026-08-30.
-2. REX-002 through REX-005 as the next compiler-truthfulness milestone; keep the language restrictive and reject unsupported shapes/features.
+2. ~~REX-002 through REX-005 as the compiler-truthfulness milestone.~~
+   Completed and verified 2026-08-30.
 3. REX-008 and REX-007 as bytecode/language-contract PRs, each with updated
    documentation.
 4. Decide script and delivery semantics; complete REX-006, REX-010, and